Paroyer/ModCatalogue/index.md

 ---

-## Swag Catalogue Test
+# Swag Catalogue Test

 The goal of this shitty page is to eventually list the available mods and such for cubeworld.

-Some times i write stuff just to see some things you know.
+Should be the eventual Table of Content

-# &bull; InfoDump
+## &bull; InfoDump
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -[https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher](https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -[https://github.com/CWTesseract/LiveCubReload](https://github.com/CWTesseract/LiveCubReload)